 By default, repeat markers tell you to just play the repeated section once.
 You can also specify any number of multiple repeats.
 For “Chameleon”, that wouldn’t help much, because if you said repeat 128 or 256 times, no musicians could count that high.
-For open-ended music like funk, you’re better of writing “repeat until cue,” and leave it to the performer how many repeats there are.
+For open-ended music, you’re better off writing “repeat until cue.”
+This leaves it to the performer to decide how many repeats there should be.

-Many people dislike America for its foreign policy and basic value system.
-But it’s hard to find people who don’t like American popular music.
-Why?
-I think it’s because it’s such a mutt.
-It’s European, African, Caribbean and Latin American and so on, all blended together.
 European classical music can get boring because it isn’t repetitive enough.
 Outside of western Europe, open-ended repetition is the central organizational element of music.
 We in America have been wise to pay attention to this lesson.
-Jazz, country, rock, funk hip-hop and dance music of all description use some form of “repeat until cue” in almost every song.
+Jazz, country, rock, funk, hip-hop and dance music of all description use some form of “repeat until cue” in almost every song.

 James Brown: Bobby!
 Should I take ‘em to the bridge?